adaobin/adaobin.github.io/README.md

 Some of my strengths include perseverance and responsibility.
 Some of my interests include traveling and visiting new places.
 I spend any of my extra time serving at a restaurant in Hudson, called T-bones.
 I'm also a liscenced nursing assistant at an assisted living facility in Bedford.

-Freshamn year I was an online student due to COVID-19 and spent most of my extra time working.
+Freshman year I was an online student due to COVID-19 and spent most of my extra time working.
 The COVID-19 journey was a hard one but allowed me to become very independent and confident in my ability to adjust in a changing environment.

 My goal is to further my education at Physician's Assistant school.